kelseypeterson1/fitness-floofs/README.md

 _Duration: 1 week to scope & 2 weeks to code_

 ## Description
-A gamified steptracker that incentives the user to walk 10,000 steps a day, this makes their daily egg hatch, and the user gets a new cartoon floof.
+A gamified steptracker that incentives the user to walk 10,000 steps a day.
+This makes their daily egg hatch, and the user gets a new cartoon floof.
 There are 11 different floofs types with varying rarities.
 Depending on how rare the floof is, it will generate a different amount of money each day.
 As you collect money from your floofs daily, you can save up to buy backgrounds for your flock page.

 ## Demo
 You can view the presentation in its entirety here: https://youtu.be/F20ELhOSTTw